dotprologue/ScenarioFlow/SFText.md

 }
 ```

+> [!WARNING]
+> This specification will change.
+>
+> In the example above, we defined the symbol \<sp> that will be replaced with a white space so that we can combine two texts in a dialogue scope with a white space.
+However, it is annoying and meaningless for writers to put such symbols everytime they write multiple texts in a dialogue scope because it is expected that the same symbols are always put between texts repetitively.
+>
+> Therefore, the next version of SFText is going to be published in order to solve this problem.
+In the next version, multiple texts in a dialogue scope will be automatically combined with a pre-defined symbol (probably \<bk> that means 'line break') when the script is imported to Unity.
+Programmers will have to replace the symbols with any characters as they like in a `string` decoder, a method for displaying dialogue lines, or other place, but writers will be freed from the troublesome problem mentioned above.
+>
+> Keep in mind that this modification will come in the near future.

 You have to specify an async command and a token code used in dialogue scopes before using dialouge scopes.
 That's because a dialogue scope is replaced by an equivalent command scope when a SFText script is imported.

 ```